Access RS-232 over Ethernet

-Looking for a way to enable hassle-free sharing of up to 500 RS232 port devices for any type of network?
-Try RS232 over Ethernet Connector — a revolutionary software that allows you to share multiple serial port devices over TCP/IP network.
+Looking for a way to enable hassle-free sharing of up to 500 serial port devices for any type of network?
+Try RS232 over Ethernet Connector — a revolutionary software that allows you to share multiple RS-232 devices over TCP/IP network.
 The number of serial ports is not restricting as the software allows multiple serial ports gaining access.
-RS232 to Ethernet Connector allows the serial port device connected to the local computer/device to be accessed even from a remote location (worldwide), as it was accessed locally.
+RS-232 to Ethernet Connector allows the serial port device connected to the local computer/device to be accessed even from a remote location (worldwide), as it was accessed locally.

 Share RS232 port over Network